vishalcloudyuga/digitalocean-cloudyuga-cicd-k8s-webinars/webinar1/1-container-images/1-dockerfiles/1-README.md

 ```
 Here we can see that the size of image created using the multi-stage build is smaller than earlier image.

-- Lets run the docker container from the above created image.
+- Lets run the Docker container from the above created image.
 ```
 $ docker container run teamcloudyuga/multistage:capp
 Hello From CLOUDYUGA